How to Use a Guided Prayer Journal: Structure Explained

 Treating the Journal as Merit

-Christ alone secures righteousness.
-The journal is a tool, not a measure of worth.
+The journal is a tool for discipline, not a measure of righteousness.

 When Growth Feels Stalled